 The closing track is a punk-fueled "Elected," led by former Sex Pistol Steve Jones, supported by the dream-team combo of Billy Duffy (The Cult) and Duff McKagan and Matt Sorum of Guns N Roses... needless to say it ends the album with a suitably kick-ass bang!
 After several spins of Humanary Stew, I realized how under-nourished the Alice Cooper section of my CD shelf really is, and I have resolved to do something about it as soon as possible.
 Better late than never!!

 Steve Jones - "Elected"

-Cleopatra released an updated version of Humanary Stew through its heavy metal-oriented "Magick Records" sub-label in 2005, entitled Welcome to the Nightmare: An All-Star Salute to Alice Cooper.
+Cleopatra released an updated version of Humanary Stew through its heavy metal-oriented "Magick Records" imprint in 2005, entitled Welcome to the Nightmare: An All-Star Salute to Alice Cooper.
 In addition to the new title and cover art, Welcome to the Nightmare shuffled the original Humanary track list around and added three more classic Coop covers performed by Iced Earth ("Dead Babies"), Children of Bodom ("Bed of Nails") and Icarus Witch ("Roses on White Lace").
-Whichever version you prefer, it looks like used copies can be found fairly cheaply via Amazon and other CD resellers.
+Whichever version you prefer, used copies can be found fairly cheaply via Amazon and other CD resellers.
 Happy Hunting!

 © 2015 Keith Abt